Monday, 26 December 2016

 Question No 20:

-Credit cards are not likely to be used in the layering phase of money laundering because of restrictions in cash payments
+Which of the following statements is true?A. Credit cards are not likely to be used in the layering phase of money laundering because of restrictions in cash payments

 B. Credit cards are effective instruments for laundering money because the transactions do not create a paper trail